India's farmers vow to continue protests after Delhi violence | DW | 28.01.2021

 Clauses in the legislation also prevent farmers from taking contract disputes to courts, leaving them with no independent means of redress apart from government-appointed bureaucrats.

 These perceived threats to their income terrify India's farmers, who are mostly smallholders: A staggering 68% of them own less than 1 hectare of land.
-In some states, farming families earn just 20,000 rupees ($271, €223) on average annually.
+In some states, farming families earn an average of just 20,000 rupees ($271 / €223) annually.

-After months of holding protests in their home states, thousands of farmers marched to the borders of Delhi at the end of November, vowing that they will not go home until the laws are repealed.
+After months of staging protests in their home states, thousands of farmers marched to the borders of Delhi at the end of November, vowing that they would not go home until the laws were repealed.

 For over two months, they have braved bitter cold as the government and farmers' unions hold talks.
 Eleven rounds of negotiations later, there has been no breakthrough as both sides stand their ground.